 Waste plastic made of LDPE obtained from hospitals, has been successfully converted into liquid and gaseous hydrocarbons.
 For heating the plastics biogas obtained by biodegradation of food waste has been used.
 These two types of wastes are treated in a single step.
 Hence, the waste plastic oil has been suppurated into low and high boiling fractions in a single experiment.
-H NMR and IR spectra suggest that high boiling fraction contains largely higher alkenes and low boiling fraction contains largely lower alkenes.H NMR spectra suggest that both fractions contain very little aromatic compounds.
-The physical properties of high boiling fraction are comparable to those of petrol.
+'H NMR and IR spectra suggest that high boiling fraction contains largely higher alkenes and low boiling fraction contains largely lower alkenes.'H NMR spectra suggest that both fractions contain very little aromatic compounds.
+The physical properties of high boiling fraction fractions are comparable to those of diesel and the physical properties of low boiling fraction are comparable to those of petrol.
 Hence the low and high boiling fractions can be used as a substate for petrol and diesel.